den-wdi-1/css-responsive-design-and-flexbox/readme.md

 ## Flex-Box

 A newer css property is flex box.
-Flex box is allows you to manipulate the order and direction of child elements.
+Flex box allows you to manipulate the order and direction of child elements.

-Rather than go through all of the properties and you can work through the [Flexbox Froggy](http://flexboxfroggy.com/) tutorial.
+Rather than go through all of the properties, you can work through the [Flexbox Froggy](http://flexboxfroggy.com/) tutorial.

 ## Independent Practice